jesselansdown/jesselansdown.github.io/index.md

     <img src="/assets/profile.png" class="profile-picture" />
 </div>

-I am completing a cotutelle (or joint) PhD in Pure Mathematics at [The University of Western Australia](http://www.uwa.edu.au/) and the [RWTH Aachen University](http://www.rwth-aachen.de/) under the supervision of [John Bamberg](http://staffhome.ecm.uwa.edu.au/~00044445/), [Gordon Royle](http://www.web.uwa.edu.au/people/Gordon.Royle) and [Alice Niemeyer](http://www.math.rwth-aachen.de/~Alice.Niemeyer/).
-I am interested in finite geometry and my PhD research is focused on polar spaces.
+I am a mathematician at the University of Western Australia, where I am part of the [Centre for the Mathematics of Symmetry and Computation](http://www.cmsc.uwa.edu.au/).

-Also see the [Centre for the Mathematics of Symmetry and Computation](http://www.cmsc.uwa.edu.au/), and the [Lehrstuhl B f&uuml;r Mathematik](https://www.mathb.rwth-aachen.de/).
+I have recently submitted my PhD thesis in Pure Mathematics at [The University of Western Australia](http://www.uwa.edu.au/) and the [RWTH Aachen University](http://www.rwth-aachen.de/) as part of a  cotutelle (or joint) agreement.
+My supervisers were  [John Bamberg](https://johnbamberg.github.io/), [Gordon Royle](http://www.web.uwa.edu.au/people/Gordon.Royle) and [Alice Niemeyer](http://www.math.rwth-aachen.de/~Alice.Niemeyer/).